Creative Writing for the Rhetoric Stage I & II

 One-semester course with full-year option.
 A semester-long workshop for high school students dedicated to the crafts and techniques of prose and poetry.
 Students will identify and explore traditional and non-traditional literary forms while developing individual creative writing projects.
 Reading and writing assignments will illustrate matters of character, style, voice, diction, stanza, structure, metaphor, and meter.
 A primary goal of the course will be to demystify the creative process and expand student awareness of the written arts; as such, please leave any and all preconceived notions about creative writing at the door.

 As stated above, the class is a workshop.
+Students may write about whatever topics they choose.
 Significant time will be spent critiquing work in class, and all students will be required to participate actively and thoughtfully.
 Any and all commentary, assuming it is fully explained, thoughtful, respectful, and intended to improve the overall achievement of the piece in question, will be welcome and encouraged.

 Additionally, unless otherwise discussed and arranged, this is not a class that is designed to workshop preexisting material.
 Students will be expected to create new pieces which utilize the materials and concepts from class instruction.